patdie421/A2-portdoubler-romemulator/README.md

 - card with firmware locate at Cn00-CnFF (n=1 to 7), the "I/O Select" activated this kind of card when the firmware page is read or write.
 Most of this cards (if not all) use also soft switches at addresses C0N0x.
 - card "monitoring" the address bus (does not use device selection or I/O selection).

+## possible combinaisons

+Different factors limit possible combinations :
+- kind of card
+- DMA or Interrupts
 Other factors limit this combination, including the use of DMA and interrupt lines (/NMI and /INT).
 Before trying to install 2 cards in the doubled slots you have to know witch kind of cards you have.

-## possible combinaisons

 ## working (tested) combinaisons
 (to be done)